bannastre/CV/README.md

 [Projects](#projects)  |  [Skills](#skills)  |  [Education](#education)  |  [Experience](#experience)  |  [Pastoral](#pastoral)

-I'm a Junior Full Stack Web-Developer and former British Army Officer with 10yrs experience in leadership, analytics and sales operations.
-I employ a consultative approach to Financial Services Sales to shape investment decisions through insight and metrics.
+I am a former British Army Officer with 10yrs experience in leadership, analytics and sales operations, now training to become a Full Stack Web-Developer.
+I have also employed a consultative approach to Financial Services Sales to shape investment decisions through insight and metrics.
 Now I want to channel my skills and experience into ~~breaking~~ making stuff.

 I'm looking for a Full Stack, junior development role where I can leverage my unique skillset and continue to shape the direction of a dynamic, data driven company.